jsnctl/hypervector/README.md

 **Status: 🔨 Pre-first release**

 Hypervector is a test data fixture engine intended for data-intensive production systems such as those reliant on machine learning and data science components.
-It makes configuring & generating high dimensional feature vector fixtures for testing easy and repeatable.

 ## Use